mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 followed by zero or more import declarations, followed by zero or more package-level declarations.
-Package clauses and import declarations are described in the "Packages" section.
+Package clauses and import declarations are described in the next two sections.

 A package-level declaration is a declaration of a package constant, variable, type, function, or method.